(site under maintenance)

 - an international Advisory Committee:

-Members are from the ULisboa (mainly from Ciências, a few from ISEG, Técnico and ISA) and from schools in Faro, Setúbal, Leiria and Coimbra.
+Members come from the ULisboa (mainly from Ciências, a few from Instituto Superior de Economia e Gestão (ISEG), Instituto Superior Técnico (IST) and Instituto Superior de Agronomia (ISA)) and from schools in Faro, Setúbal, Leiria and Coimbra.

 We group the significant contributions of the unit into three areas of research: